GabrielSlima/blog/articles/self-iprovement-workin-out-raising-vibration.md

     </p>
     <p>
         I have this book, whenever I feel anxious, stressed, worried, I write my thoughts and feelings down with the purpose of identifying why am I feeling those things.
+A few years ago I didn't have the money to buy a notebook, so I bought a few A4 papers and started wiriting down.
+Keep it simple and easy.
     </p>
     <h4>Take immeadiate action or don't worry about it</h4>
     <p>
-        Have you ever experienced sleep deprivation because you was worried about something?
-Maybe you was supposed to do something but you couldn't for any reason or maybe you was thinking about situations you've had said something and felt guilty about it.
+        Have you ever experienced sleep deprivation because you were worried about something?
+Maybe you were supposed to do something but you couldn't for some reason or maybe you keep thinking about situations you've had said something and feel guilty about it.
     </p>
     <p>
         If something is bothering you, you should solve it.
 If you can't means it's not fully